Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/direct-semantic-execution.md

 `Accumulator` may have synchronous and asynchronous methods, or separate sync/async flavors, depending on whether the reduction itself can benefit from backpressure.

+### Fault handling

+Faults - business-level outcomes that prevent an activity from completing - are first-class control flow in many legacy workflow engines (see [Analysis: Faults versus errors](analysis.html#faults-versus-errors)).
+The DSE engine must preserve the distinction between faults and technical errors; a naive collapse of the two loses the workflow's intended routing semantics.

+The runtime representation: a fault is an exception with payload.
+The exception type identifies the fault category; the payload carries the data the legacy system would have routed alongside a fault transition.
+The engine catches faults at activity boundaries and routes execution along the fault transition appropriate to the fault type, passing the payload as input to the target activity.
+Technical errors propagate to a separate error-handling layer (retries, dead letters, escalation) and do not activate fault transitions.

+Implementation considerations:

+- **Model fault types as first-class elements** in the metamodel, not as opaque strings.
+The capability framework can then dispatch fault transitions by type the same way it dispatches activity processors by element type.
+- **Preserve payload typing.** Where the legacy system carries structured fault payload, the DSE engine should preserve that structure rather than collapsing it to a string.
+The downstream activities that handle the fault may depend on field-level access to the payload.
+- **Fault transitions activate the same processor pipeline** as normal-path transitions.
+The only difference is the routing decision at the source activity - the downstream side is unchanged.
+This keeps the processor model orthogonal to the fault model.
+- **Distinguish fault propagation from error propagation in telemetry.** A fault is a normal-path business outcome and should be visible as such; conflating it with an error in dashboards trains operators to ignore signals that matter.

 ### Capability-based processor creation

 Decouple processor creation from the engine via the [Nasdanika Capability framework](https://docs.nasdanika.org/core/capability/index.html).